-Aged Care and Indigenous Health Minister Ken Wyatt has announced the Turnbull government has allocated $14 million through the National Health and Medical Research Council to tackle the rising challenge of Aboriginal dementia.
+Aged Care and Indigenous Health Minister Ken Wyatt has announced the Australian government has allocated $14 million through the National Health and Medical Research Council to tackle the rising challenge of Aboriginal dementia.

 Speaking in Perth, Minister Wyatt revealed the five dementia research projects funded across three states would include; Dementia prevention courses in Aboriginal communities, intensive risk management, and the development of online support tools for decreasing dementia.